orbitalchicken/Roadmap/README.md

 	pkgs: unity-greeter pkg
 	pkgs: gedit-plugins pkg
 	mintlocale: missing ibus activation support
+		illustration: I tried to install Japanese as extra language.
+I could install Japanese, but the option to select an input manager like Ibus is gone.
+When I installed IBUS, ibus-Anthy and Japanese Takao fonts like takao mincho, takako gothic, I still could not select the input method from Ibus itself.
+On mint 13 no problem, here I am a little lost.
 	mintdrivers: update translations
 	mintdrivers: remove the apt-cdrom repository when exiting
 	mint-mirrors: update list of mirrors